d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 #### Description
 Restores a controller to factory defaults.

 #### Parameters

 - **-h, --help**

-Including the help flag on this command will display help on the usage of this command.
+Including the help flag will display help for the command.

+- **--controller=CONTROLLER**

+Use this flag to select the corresponding controller.

+#### Login Parameters

+The following parameters can be included to login to a server in the same line as the command is run.

+- **--url=URL**

+If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

 - **-u User, --user=USER**

-If you are not logged in yet, including this flag along with the password and URL flags can be used to log into a server in the same command.
+If you are not logged in yet, including this flag along with the password and URL flags can be used to login to a server in the same command.

 - **-p Password, --password=PASSWORD**

 If you are not logged in yet, use this flag along with the user and URL flags to login.
 Use the provided iLO password corresponding to the username you gave to login.

-- **--url=URL**

-If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

-- **--controller=CONTROLLER**

-Use this flag to select the corresponding controller.

-- **--all**

-Use this flag to factory reset all controllers.

-- **--force**
+- **--https**

-Use this flag to override the "are you sure?" text when performing a factory reset to selected smart array controllers.
+Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
+This flag has no effect in local mode.

 #### Inputs
 None